hackalot/mirus/README.md

 * Homegrown bootloader
 * Completely designed for AMD64 architecture
 * Forward thinking design
-* Resiliant driver framework
+* Resilient driver framework
 * Fast and lean microkernel
 * Typical OS stuff (gdt, idt, etc.)

-Please note that not all of these features are implimented yet.
+Please note that not all of these features are implemented yet.

 ### Testing
-We do not have bleeding-edge ISO images avalible currently.
+We do not have bleeding-edge ISO images available currently.
 In order to test drive Mirus, you will need to build it from the source - which is a relatively painless task.
 You will want to clone and build the git tree from the `master` branch.
 Full build instructions are found in the `support/building.text` file.

 You can run the following commands to configure and build the system: